-Credit and retail company USA Discounters has been ordered to provide a refund to servicemembers it allegedly tricked, for an SCRA fraud scheme, into paying fees for benefits already available to them under the Servicemembers Civil Relief Act.
+The CPFB has ordered credit and retail company USA Discounters to refund fees it wrongly charged servicemembers.
+As part of an SCRA fraud scheme, the affected servicemembers paid for benefits already available to them under the Servicemembers Civil Relief Act.

 “Today we shut down USA Discounters’ fee scam that was designed to exploit unsuspecting servicemembers,” said CFPB Director Richard Cordray.
 “USA Discounters charged servicemembers for legal protections they were already entitled to, and for services that were never actually provided.
 Targeting servicemembers with scams disguised as legal benefits is unconscionable, and we will not allow this injustice to continue.”

-The CFPB found three essential elements of this practice that it characterized as unfair and deceptive:
+The CFPB found three essential elements of this SCRA fraud scheme that it characterized as unfair and deceptive:

-- Marketing its legal obligation as a service: The key problem with this business practice is that many of these “services” were actually the legal responsibility of USA Discounters in the event that it wanted to sue a servicemember.
-Locating the servicemember, performing a military service verification and informing the defendant are all the obligation of the creditor in this case.
+- Marketing its legal obligation as a service — Many of these “services” were actually USA Discounters’ legal responsibility, in the event that it wanted to sue a servicemember.
+These responsibilities include locating the servicemember, performing a military service verification and sending notice to the defendant.

-- Misleading servicemembers about their representative’s independence: While on paper USA Discounters and SCRA Specialists are two separate companies, the CFPB determined that the latter company’s sole source of revenue consisted of the customers of the former.
-Considering this and the fact that the services performed by SCRA Specialists primarily benefited USA Discounters, the separation between the two appears dubious at best.
+- Misleading servicemembers about their representative’s independence — On paper, USA Discounters and SCRA Specialists were two separate companies.
+But the CFPB determined that all of the latter company’s business consisted of customers of the former.
+Further, the services SCRA Specialists performed primarily benefited USA Discounters.

-- Failing to provide services: The CFPB also determined that in many cases the services promised to USA Discounters’ active military status borrowers were never actually performed.
+- Failing to provide services — The CFPB also determined that in many cases, USA Discounters never performed the services they promised to active military status borrowers.

-The CFPB has the authority to take action against institutions and individuals that it deems to be engaging in unfair, deceptive or abusive practices under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-Under this authority, it ordered USA Discounters to do the following:
+The CFPB can take action against institutions and individuals it believes are engaging in unfair, deceptive or abusive practices under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The CPFB ordered USA Discounters to:

-- Stop charging for SCRA protections — USA Discounters can no longer charge a fee for SCRA-related services, nor can it market contracts as a benefit to servicemembers.
-It also is barred from pretending that SCRA Specialists is independent of it.
+- Stop charging for SCRA protections — USA Discounters can no longer charge a fee for SCRA-related services.
+It also cannot market contracts as a benefit to servicemembers.
+Further, they can no longer claim that SCRA Specialists is an independent organization.

-- Provide $350,000 in refunds — The company must refund all of the customers who paid the $5 fee, either by discharging $5 plus interest from their debt or by mailing a check for $5 plus interest.
+- Provide $350,000 in refunds — The company must return the $5 fee to each customer.
+They can either knock the amount off their debt or mail them a check for $5, plus interest.

 - Pay a civil penalty — USA Discounters also has to pay a $50,000 penalty to the CFPB’s Civil Penalty Fund.

-This fine, and the potential for further fines and penalties, serves to highlight the importance of obeying the letter and spirit of the SCRA.
-The Servicemembers Civil Relief Act Centralized Verification Service can help companies accomplish this with easy military service verification.
+The fine for perpetrating this SCRA fraud scheme, and the potential for further fines and penalties, serves to highlight the importance of obeying the letter and spirit of the SCRA.
+The Servicemembers Civil Relief Act Centralized Verification Service helps companies accomplish this with easy military status verification.